omwn/omw-data/wns/en/en15-README.md

   - *Andaman marble* (`07704901-n`)
   - *Siamese* (`02219260-a`)

+* A `pertainym` relation on *animatedly* (`00175161-r`) is corrected to target a sense instead of a synset.
+This patch is required to ensure the WN-LMF file is valid.

 * Multiword entries use ' ' as a word separator rather than '_'.

 * Glosses are split into definitions and examples as WN-LMF encodes